pieroproietti/pengui/README.md

 penGUI makes it easier to learn Eggs commands; once you learn them, you will probably use it less, but a GUI for penguins-eggs was needed and is now there.

 ## Development prerequisites
-For penGUI development I am using python 3.11.2 and PySide6 on a common Debian bookworm, in my case the classic [colibri](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bookworm/amd64/))
+For penGUI development I am using python 3.11.2 and PySide6 on a common Debian bookworm, in my case the classic [colibri](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bookworm/amd64/).

+I added only the following packages:

 `sudo apt install build-essential`

 `sudo apt install python3-full python-is-python3`

-It seem we need for QT following packages too:
+For pyside6 to work properly, I also installed:

 `sudo apt install libxcb-cursor0 libpython3.11`

 # sources